saolof/julia-ecs/README.md

 This is an experimental dynamic Entity-Component-System library written in Julia, and is intended as a pathfinder rather than for production use.
 Inspired by ECS libraries in the Rust gamedev ecosystem, such as Legion and Plank.

-Intended to demonstate the use of Julia's unique features to implement an archetype-based ECS architecture (i.e. entity fields are packed in separate arrays for good memory efficiency, and iterating through a small subset of fields with the query DSL is very fast)
+Intended to demonstate the use of Julia's unique features to implement an archetype-based ECS architecture (i.e. entity fields are packed in separate arrays for good memory efficiency, and iterating through a small subset of fields with the query DSL is very fast), that does not sacrifice dynamism and allows a program to be modified while it is running.

 The queries are compiled on-the-fly to very efficient code thanks to julia's JIT compiler, yet the system is also extensible and allows new archetypes to be created on the fly.
 Due to the expressiveness of Julia's type system and zero-cost abstractions, the code is fully dynamic and there is no code size penalty compared to a bitset-based ECS implementation and the core is very small,